Can I kill rats, raccoons and other pests in Ottawa? | CBC News

 Besides rats and mice, Dowd said raccoons, squirrels, skunks, birds and bats are "the five real culprits that infest homes throughout the Ottawa region."

-Raccoons and squirrels have few special protections, though it is against the law to destroy their dens without a licence.
+Raccoons and squirrels have few special protections — it is against the law to destroy their dens without a licence, for example.
 Skunk dens are fair game.

 Again, you can only capture or kill those animals if they're about to damage your property.
 If not, they're subject to rules for hunting or trapping wildlife.
-Unless you're a farmer, you'll need a licence.
+You'll need a licence unless you're a farmer.

 How can I capture or kill them?